Using Dedicated Relays for Total Connectivity

 Once you create your first lighthouse, you have a relay!

 This will allow hosts without direct connectivity to route through the lighthouse and ensure they can still communicate with other hosts on your network.
-Using lighthouses on your networks as relays is a stopgap measure to make setup of a DN network easy, but as your network scales, it becomes important to separate concerns and host relays separately as dedicated relays.
+Using lighthouses on your networks as relays is a stopgap measure to make setup of a Managed Nebula network easy, but as your network scales, it becomes important to separate concerns and host relays separately as dedicated relays.

 Set up your first dedicated Relay